Harrogate Borough Council will resume garden waste collections from next week (Monday 14 March) after the winter break.

 The service isn’t operated during the winter period as demand reduces due to the low levels of green waste being produced.

 Households in the Harrogate district should put out their brown lidded garden waste bins on their usual kerbside recycling collection day.

-The garden waste bins can be used for grass cuttings, twigs and small branches, hedge cuttings, leaves, cut flowers, prunings and plants.
+In case you don’t have a shredder for plant waste, the garden waste bins can be used for grass cuttings, twigs and small branches, hedge cuttings, leaves, cut flowers, prunings and plants.